-In this case the ladder is over 30 months old, and therefore a certificate of load testing should be present as well.
+\\ In this case the ladder is over 30 months old, and therefore a certificate of load testing

 Apart from this certificate, there should be a record of repairs, and a record of maintenance of the pilot ladders onboard.

 Case study: Something is not right here: A fake certificate?